livekit-examples/realtime-playground/README.md

 Ensure the following:

-- Both web and and agent are running
+- Both web and agent are running
 - Environment variables are set up correctly
 - Correct versions of Node.js, pnpm, and Python are installed